Today, I want to talk to you about the four stages of your MLM Business.

 Of the few people who make it to this phase, they might earn anywhere from $50k to $100k or more per month!

 There you have it folks.
-These are the four stages of your MLM Business.
+These are the four stages of your MLM Business, as I see it.
 If I was to look at all of the different businesses I’ve ever owned in the past (not just MLM) I could tell you that all of my businesses went through similar stages.

 Building a successful business of any kind takes a lot of time and a lot of hard work.
-It’s not for the faint at heart.
+It’s not for the feint at heart.

-The key from moving from one stage to the next is to have a vision and to be persistent and consistent.
+The key from moving from one stage to the next is to have a vision, a game-plan, take massive action, and to be persistent and consistent.

 Work on your business every single day, focus on the money producing activities and never lose sight of your goal!